SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ## Tasks with loops

-In this chapter we have introduced several new types of loops that can be used to make repetitions with more complex program logic.
-Let's solve several problems using the new knowledge.
+In this chapter, we have introduced several new types of loops that we can use to make repetitions with more complex program logic.
+Let's solve several tasks using the new knowledge.

-### Problem: Fibonacci numbers
+### Task: Fibonacci numbers

 In mathematics, Fibonacci numbers form a series that looks like this: **1, 1, 2, 3, 5, 8, 13, 21, 34, …**